 I finished work at the refinery in Regina on Tuesday at noon and we pulled out of the Kingsacres RV park and headed north to Meadow Lake in a convoy of truck and fifth wheel with Juanita following in the car.
 Juanita had finished up her volunteering at the thrift mission store the previous week.
 We bring the car with us because it is easier to park in the city than the dually and a lot cheaper to run back to Meadow Lake for the birthdays that occur during the turnaround season.

 Wednesday we got caught up on chores at home in Meadow Lake and packed tools for the fencing project at Nick and Rebekah's in Edmonton.
 They live on a cul de sac with wide back fences and long side fences.
-The project involved all their fence and booth side fences of their neighbour on one side.
+The project involved all their fence and both side fences of their neighbour on one side.
 That means the endeavour involved four properties.

-We picked up our grandson, Kohen in Meadow Lake and all travelled to Edmonton on Thursday morning arriving in time to help with jacking out posts and drive truck loads of sections of old fencing to the eco station.
+We picked up our grandson, Kohen, in Meadow Lake and all travelled to Edmonton on Thursday morning arriving in time to help with jacking out posts and drive truck loads of sections of old fencing to the eco station.
 Friday morning Nick and I drove to a rental store and picked up the reserved power auger.
-It was a beast at first, but things improved once we figures out it was missing a tooth on one edge of the screw and got a replacement and a spare from the rental shop.
+It was a beast at first, but things improved once we figured out it was missing a tooth on one edge of the screw and got a replacement and a spare from the rental shop.

 The side fences had been done with four by fours and the posts were showing their twenty years.
 The back fence had been done with four by six cedar posts and were still pretty solid maybe because some of them had been replaced when a car missed the corner a few years back.
 We pulled one four by six post but it was almost impossible, taking two jackalls and a lot of effort by two people, compared to one jackall and not much effort for the four by fours.
 We elected to cut the four by sixes off just below ground level and drill holes for the new posts between the old posts.
 All the new posts are six by six pressure treated, rough cut lumber.
 The fence boards and cross supports are all pressure treated.
 All the coated screws used were countersunk first to prevent splitting.
 The new fence should outlast me.